Blosc/blogsite/posts/ndim-reductions.rst

 In the plots above, we can see how using the LZ4 codec is striking such a balance, as it achieves the best performance in general, even above a non-compressed scenario.
 This is because LZ4 is tuned towards speed, and the time to compress and decompress the data is very low.
 On the other hand, ZSTD is a codec that is optimized for compression ratio, and hence it is a bit slower.
 However, it is still faster than the non-compressed case, as the reduced memory transmission compensates for the additional CPU time required for compression and decompression.

 We have just scraped the surface for some of the compression parameters that can be tuned in Blosc2.
-You can use the cparams  dict with the different parameters in  `blosc2.compress2() <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.compress2.html#blosc2>`_  to set the compression level, `codec <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Codec.html>`_ , `filters <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Filter.html>`_ and other parameters.
-If you need a better way to tune these, there is the  `Btune tool <https://ironarray.io/btune>`_  that, depending on your requirements for how fast you want compression/decompression can go, the desired degree of compression ratio, or how similar your compressed data would be with respect to the original data (i.e. using lossy compression), can help you find the best parameters for your data and CPU by using deep learning techniques.
+You can use the `cparams` dict with the different parameters in  `blosc2.compress2() <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.compress2.html#blosc2>`_  to set the compression level, `codec <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Codec.html>`_ , `filters <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Filter.html>`_ and other parameters.

+A better way to tune compression parameters is the `Btune tool <https://ironarray.io/btune>`_  that, depending on your requirements for how fast you want compression/decompression, the desired degree of compression ratio, or how similar your compressed data would be with respect to the original data (i.e. using lossy compression), it will find the best parameters for the task.

 Conclusion
 ----------